 The phoenix appears in J. K. Rowling‘s Harry Potter and the Order of the Phoenix (2003), in which we also find the griffin Albus Dumbledore.
 As well, the Harry Potter series features Cerberus/Kerberos.
 The griffin, however, had been used previously.
 For instance, he appears in Dante Alighieri‘s (c.
 1265–1321) Divine Comedy and in John Milton‘s Paradise Lost.
 In C. S. Lewis‘ popular Chronicles of Narnia, we find a centaur.

-Therianthropic animals are listed among zoomorphic creatures.
+Therianthropic animals, humans that transform themselves into beast and vice versa can be looked upon as zoomorphic creatures.
 There are therianthropic beings in fairy tales, which is usually the result of a curse.
+A fine example is Beauty and the Beast.
 Enchantment is central to fairy tales.
 But shapeshifting animals bring to mind the werewolf (le loup-garou), a lycanthrope, rather than fairy tales.
-At this point, we pause as we are about to return to the idea of metamorphosis.